 What People Say

-Most buyers praise how well it cuts for the price and how easy it is to set up, especially when running on 220V where it shows its strength.
+Most buyers praise how well it cuts for the price and how easy it is to set up, especially when running on 220V.
 Users often mention the compact size, included accessories, and reliable arc for hobby and maintenance work.
-Common caveats point to 110V limitations, occasional setup quirks like nonstandard fittings, and the value of keeping spare tips on hand.
+Common caveats include 110V limitations, occasional setup quirks, and the value of keeping spare tips on hand.

 Overall Sentiment: Positive